IsabelMartinez2022/Tamagotchi-22/README.md

 # Tamagotchi-22
-Development of a Tamagotchi-like toy using light and movement sensors in the micro-controller.
+Development of a Tamagotchi-like toy using light and movement sensors in the SensorTag micro-controller.